Personalised care budgets

 Direct payments are a good way to be creative and flexible when managing your care but they can involve more work for you to arrange the care.

 If you're employing someone directly to help you, you'll need to deal with tax, National Insurance and pension issues for them.
 You should also arrange insurance and a DBS check.

 What if I’m not eligible for a personal budget?

-You can also request a reassessment at a later date.
-You could also challenge the decision through the complaints procedure.
+You can request a reassessment at a later date, or you could challenge the decision through the complaints procedure.
 Talk to social services about a reassessment or to request a complaints form.

-Can I manage the personal budget for someone I care for?
+Can someone else manage my personal budget for me?

 A 'suitable person' — usually a family member or a friend — can manage a personal budget in the form of a direct payment under certain circumstances.